ntfromchicago/MV-HEVC-Pal/README.md

 <img width="752" alt="version 1 0 screen shot" src="https://github.com/user-attachments/assets/062e0cff-5e2d-4b71-8c72-fcf8692c7306" />

-THIS IS A BETA BUILT WITH Xcode 26 beta + tested on macOS 26 beta.
-You have been warned.

-It says it runs on Intel but the commands it uses do not.
+MV-HEVC Pal is built for Apple Silicon Macs only.
+(It says it runs on Intel but the commands it uses do not.)
 Sorry to everyone with an older Mac.

 To download the .zip containing the app, look at the [Releases](https://github.com/ntfromchicago/MV-HEVC-Pal/releases).
 Expand the assets header and tap on the top .zip file.